uqbar-project/wollok-ts/docs/pages/How-To-Contribute/Developer-environment.md

 ## Linter

-Linter should follow settings above defined.
+We use [ESLint](https://eslint.org/) to make sure our code complies with our codestyle standards.
 Be sure to use Typescript version from the Workspace and not from current VSC installation:

 ![settingTSversion](https://user-images.githubusercontent.com/4549002/71355632-68957400-255e-11ea-808b-39ec97abff5c.gif)